 - Baby Name Race: Guests have 1 minute to come up with a baby name for every letter of the alphabet.
 Bonus points if they guess baby-to-be’s name in there!

 - The Price is Right: Guests have 3 minutes to guess the price of popular baby items like wipes, shampoo and pacifiers.
-Whoever guesses the closest without going over gets a point and whoever’s got the most points wins.
+Whoever guesses the closest without going over gets a point and whoever finishes with the most points wins.

 There are several games you won’t even need to prepare for with cards or supplies.
 Have everyone text in the date and time (and gender too if the parents aren’t finding out!) they think mom will have baby.
 Keep a running list and once the baby arrives, send off the winner’s prize.
 It’s a fun way to keep everyone counting down to baby’s arrival right along with mom!